 This walk is available from April through to October.

 So the saying goes in Scotland, always be prepared for a change of weather!
-Regardless of when you travel you can experience rainy days with temperatures dipping to 12°C and on the same day, clear skies and sunshine of up to 22°C. In the early and latter weeks of the season it isn’t unusual to see snow on the mountain tops and you may even experience a frost.
+Regardless of when you travel, you can experience rainy days with temperatures dipping to 12°C and on the same day, clear skies and sunshine of up to 22°C. In the early and later weeks of the season, it isn’t unusual to see snow on the mountain tops and you may even experience a frost.
 May and June are usually the months with the least rainfall, followed by July, August and September.
 However, what Scotland lacks in warm weather, it truly makes up for it with hospitality.

 Easy to moderate with 2 moderate days of walking.
-An active lifestyle makes the walking enjoyable, an exercise regime of 2 to 3 times a week is needed along with usual walks.
-Typically, days are generally easy going underfoot.
+An active lifestyle makes walking more enjoyable, an exercise regime of 2 to 3 times a week is needed along with usual walks.
+Typically, days are generally easy-going underfoot.
 Distances on this walk range from 13km to 30km in a day and is very varied.
 There are some very easy-going days along canal tow paths, whilst several of the days will have between 500-700m of ascent, so you should be physical prepared for a change of terrain mid-way through the walk.
-The route will have section of canal tow paths, forest roads, rocky trails and in places, lose terrain underfoot.
-Trails are very well-defined and are very well way marked.
+The route will have sections of canal tow paths, forest roads, rocky trails and in places, lose terrain underfoot.
+Trails are very well-defined and are very well waymarked.
 You will also walk through towns and villages.
-Although the route is well way marked, for each of your walks, you will be provided with daily summaries, a map, guidebook and the GPX tracks if you require to use for your own device.
+Although the route is well waymarked, for each of your walks, you will be provided with daily summaries, a map, a guidebook and the GPX tracks if you require to use for your own device.

 HOW TO GET THERE

 This walk starts in Fort William and finishes in Inverness.

 Fort William does not have an airport.
 The closest airports are Glasgow, Edinburgh and Inverness.